frankwang95/frankwang95.github.io/_posts/2019-06-01-semantic-entity-segmentation-dataset.md

 </code></pre>

-In selecting titles for this dataset, we looked for examples with a couple of principal forms.
+In selecting titles for this dataset, we looked for examples with a couple of particular consideration which seem to summarize most atypical cases.

 1. Monetary references with and without currency markers, with markers of different kinds, and with markers in different positions.
 2. Titles with references to different dates.